bluescan/bip39tools/README.md

 # bip39tools
-There are currently 4 tools in this minisuite, as well as a clean implementation of BIP-0039.
+There are currently 4 tools in this mini-suite, as well as a clean implementation of BIP-0039.
 * dice2bip39: Generate a valid BIP-39 mnemonic using dice.
 * finalwordsbip39: Generate the list of final valid words if you already have the previous words.
 * unittestsbip39: Units tests for the Bip39, dictionary, and SHA-256 APIs.
-* validatebip39: Validate an existing mnemonic seed phrase to make sure the checksumis correct.
+* validatebip39 (In Progress): Validate an existing mnemonic seed phrase to make sure the checksumis correct.

 ## Introduction
 This C++ software is for generating a valid BIP-39 mnemonic of 12, 15, 18, 21 or 24 words in cases where a user